Neurofeedback For Depression: 3 Reasons to Seriously Consider It

 If you would like to read some of the research on neurofeedback for depression, one place to start in on my site.
 This page contains a number of links to articles about neurofeedback.
 Please scroll down to the section entitled “neurofeedback for depression”. https://michaelgquirke.com/neurofeedback-san-francisco-san-mateo/

-Neurofeedback For Depression Is Training Specific to your brain
+Neurofeedback For Depression Is Training Specific To Your brain

 It’s a mistake to think that there is one type of depression, or that all depression looks the same when you look at brain scans.
 I’ve seen that in my clinical practice with EEG neurofeedback.
 During EEG assessments, there are several key indicators of depression, but different client show different indicators.
 The same is true with neurofeeback training.
 And that speaks to another major advantage to using neurofeedback for depression: it’s a treatment that it’s tailored specifically to you and your brain.